Idonotlikecomingupwithusernames/VCProj/README.md

 * There are also plenty of blind spots in our reflections, the source of which may also become more apparent once the circularity issue is resolved.

 Reflections that do work are the following:
-* Reflections of the sky (background color) in the strange shapes on the ground, if the camera is far away from the centere of the ground plane.
+* Reflections of the sky (background color) in the strange shapes on the ground, if the camera is far away from the center of the ground plane.
 * Reflections of the Helicopter's blue and red colors, if the helictoper is close to the ground and the camera (helicopter at the bottom of the screen) (camera mode 1).
 * Reflections of the Helicopter's moving rotors, spinning the wrong way.